aaronwang0809/aaronwang0809/README.md

 ## Research & Projects

-### Self-Supervised Learning for Biomedical Imaging

-Exploring **self-supervised representation learning** for biomedical imaging, including DINO-style training with Vision Transformers.

-My current work investigates how useful representations can be learned from **unlabeled biomedical images** and subsequently evaluated for downstream biological and clinical tasks.

-`Biomedical Imaging` · `DINO` · `Vision Transformers` · `PyTorch` · `Self-Supervised Learning`

----

 ### Topology-Aware GNNs for 3D Porous Titanium Scaffolds

 Developing a computational pipeline for predicting **stress and strain fields in generative 3D porous titanium scaffolds** using topology-aware graph neural networks.